DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

     <tbody>
         <tr>
         <td>DCCID/PSCID</td>
-        <td style="word-wrap: break-word; white-space: normal;">Original BIDS participant ID numbers prior to de-identification (e.g. <code>sub-1234</code> where <code>1234</code> is the DCCID).
-These participant IDs are primarily used by LORIS and study sites, with PSCID being more commonly used by sites during the data collection and debugging process</td>
+        <td style="word-wrap: break-word; white-space: normal;">These participant IDs are primarily used by LORIS and study sites, with PSCID being more commonly used by sites during the data collection and debugging process.
+The DCCID specifically is the original BIDS participant ID prior to de-identification (e.g. <code>sub-1234</code> where <code>1234</code> is the DCCID).</td>
         </tr>
         <tr>
         <td>SCE</td>